 - It has a white glove set up which allows the WP professionals to install and configure the SMTP.

-- It tracks the emails sent from the WordPress site of the business
+- The plugin tracks the emails sent from the WordPress site of the business

 - It checks the notifications that are sent by the WordPress portal

-- It connects to SMTP.com which has a reputation of handling emails for the last 20 years.
+- Helps to connect to SMTP.com which has a reputation of handling emails for the last 20 years.

 - It makes sure that your mails are not marked as a spam